smorad/um_cisc_7026/lecture_1_intro.typ

   - JAX
 ]

+//32 mins very slow
 #slide(title: [Course Structure])[
   3 hours is a very long time to pay attention #pause

-  I will place slides titled "Relax", every 20-45 minutes #pause
+  I will place slides titled "Relax", every $tilde 45$ minutes #pause

-  At the Relax slides, we may take a 5-15 minute break #pause
+  At the Relax slides, we may take a $tilde 15$ minute break #pause

   You can: #pause
   - Leave the classroom #pause